Geology of the Dallas–Fort Worth Metroplex: Structural and tectonic history of the DFW Metroplex

 Pangea started to break up during the Triassic ≈225Ma.
 Rifting affected regions which became the central Atlantic (between North America and Africa) and the Gulf of Mexico at about the same time.
 This rifting created a divergent plate margin that would play an integral role of the future geologic processes to follow.
 Rifting, which involves the stretching of pre-existing crust and mantle lithosphere, was initiated by the existence of sufficient horizontal deviatoric tensional stress that broke the lithosphere.
 Eventually rifting gave way to sea floor spreading in the Atlantic and Gulf of Mexico in the mid Jurassic, around ≈165 Ma.
 Sea floor spreading is where new oceanic lithosphere is being created by upwelling of material, unlike rifting where it only involved the stretching of the crust.
 Convection currents in the sub-lithospheric mantle are the driving mechanisms that caused sea floor spreading to occur.
 New lithosphere is made when hot material beneath ocean ridges is brought to the surface by these cells.
 As the new lithosphere moved horizontally away from the ridges, the new crust added to the Gulf of Mexico and the Atlantic caused the continents of North America and South America to move apart.
 Seafloor spreading in the Gulf of Mexico ceased by the beginning of the Cretaceous and spreading shifted to the proto-Caribbean.

 Around 110-85 Ma, there was worldwide oscillatory increases in ocean floor spreading rates.
 The increase in the amount of basalt being injected into the ocean caused a displacement of water from the ocean basins, which resulted in sea level rise, flooding the coasts of the Texas margin and other bordering continents around the world.
 The major sea level rise that took place due to an occurrence of an oscillation is known as the Cenomanian transgression, which is the most well known and last major transgression in the Cretaceous.
 The dispersal of extra magma warmed the water in the ocean, and was a conducive environment for calcareous-shelled organisms, which after death sank to the bottom of the ocean floor creating thick deposits of limestone.
-In addition to the displacement of water, an increase in injected magma raised CO₂ levels to around 2-6 times the current level.
+In addition to the displacement of water, an increase in injected magma raised carbon dioxide levels to around 2-6 times the current level.
 This increase along with the extra production of crust caused global temperatures to rise, which also played an integral role in the future development of different Cretaceous formations.
 When the sea floor spreading rates slowed around ≈85 Ma, so did the amount of basaltic material being thrown into the ocean which caused the initial water displacement.
 As seen around the DFW Metroplex, the Cretaceous rocks deposited during this time were directly influenced by increased sea floor spreading rates.